 If you’ve come this far, you’ll probably be thinking “wow this is hard”!
 I know – I thought that when I first start to learn about it.
 Luckily, there are quite a few tools available if you dare to start implementing hreflang.

 Aleyda Solis, who has also written quite a lot about this topic, has created a very useful hreflang tag generator that helps you generate link elements.
 Even when you’re not using a link element implementation, this can be useful to create some example code.

 hreflang XML sitemap generator

 The Media Flow have created an hreflang XML sitemap generator.
 Just feed it a CSV with URLs per language and it creates an XML sitemap.
-This is a great first step when you decide to go the sitemap route.
+This is a great first step when you decide to take the sitemap route.

 The CSV file you feed this XML sitemap generator needs a column for each language.
 If you want to add an x-default URL to it as well, just create a column called x-default.